ComplianceAsCode/content/tests/README.md

 so everyone contributing remediation can also provide cases where this remediation works.

-## Prerequisites
+## How to prepare a backend for testing
+For the Test Suite to work, you need to have libvirt domains prepared for testing.
 You can use the more powerful VM-based tests, or more lightweight container-based tests.

-For the Test Suite to work, you need to have libvirt domains prepared for testing.
 SSG Test Suite currently does not provide automated provisioning of domains.

+### Libvirt Backend

 You can use kickstart usable for Red Hat Enterprise Linux 7 (and of course CentOS 7) and Fedora in `kickstarts` directory, which installs machine capable of running tests with SSG Test Suite.

-If you want to use your own domain, make sure `openscap-1.2.15` and `qemu-guest-agent` are installed there, `root` is accessible via ssh and that packages packages can be installed (for RHEL7, it means subscription enabled).
-For testing Ansible remediations, it is sufficient to have `root` accessible via ssh on the libvirt domain and have Ansible installed on the host machine.

-### Domain preparation

 1. Install domain, using provided kickstart